 ELEVATING EDUCATION, EXPECTATIONS AND SELF-ESTEEM

 One in six Black children is living in extreme poverty, which the federal government defines as a yearly household income of $12,129 or less for a family of four with two related children.
-CARES’ restorative initiatives are singular—they are the only holistic programmatic works being built for the advancement of impoverished Black children and parents nationally.
-Our curricula are easily adaptable to other ethnicities and cultures.
+Sadly, CARES’ restorative initiatives are singular—they are the only holistic programmatic works being built for the advancement of impoverished children and parents nationally.

 National CARES Mentoring Movement exists to ensure the nation’s most vulnerable population—Black children living in poverty.
-Their lives are being shredded by many of the very institutions created to nourish all the Black children in our country.
-Our more than 140,000 mentors and local CARES Affiliate Leaders across our 58 U.S. cities network are devoted to advancing our young who are isolated and mostly written off by society.
+Their lives are being shredded by many of the very institutions created to nourish all the children of our country.
+Our more than 140,000 mentors and local CARES Affiliate Leaders network are devoted to advancing our young who are isolated and mostly written off by society.
 We are writing them in!

 At CARES, we believe that transformation does not begin in the statehouses, but in our hearts and homes.Learn More